 Interest rate risk is the risk that the fair value or the future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
-The Company's exposure to interest rate changes is primarily related to the borrowings under the Revolving Credit Facility as at December 31, 2022.
+The Company's exposure to interest rate changes is primarily related to the borrowings under the Revolving Credit Facility as at December 31, 2023.
 Interest to be paid on the Revolving Credit Facility is the SOFR rate plus the applicable margin, which is based on Company's leverage ratio.
-The variable interest rates are on the equipment facility of Björkdal bearing interest at 1.94%-3.25% per annum and equipment leases of Björkdal bearing interest calculated at 2.50%-4.50% per annum.
+The variable interest rates are on the equipment loan facility of Björkdal bearing interest at the 30 or 90 days STIBOR plus 1.54% - 3.33% per annum and equipment leases of Björkdal bearing interest calculated at 2.50%-6.00% per annum.